tomvanbraeckel/yamcs.github.com/docs/studio/Editor_Area.md

 To add a widget to your display, click first on its icon in the Palette, then click where you want to put it in the Editor Area.

-There, an LED.
+We select as example an LED.

 ![An LED](/assets/studio/an-led.png){: .center-image }

 Once the widget has been placed, you can finetune its position and size using the [Properties View](/docs/studio/Properties).
 Some operations are also readily available in the Editor Area itself using familiar controls.
-Click on a widget to select it, then drag one of the handles to a different location.
+For example, to enlarge a widget, select it, then drag its handles around with the mouse.

 ![A Larger LED](/assets/studio/a-larger-led.png){: .center-image }